Learn how we process your CRM data

 Customer’s date of birth

-Birth dates allow you to understand a customer’s age, as well as anticipate behaviours around their birthday.
+Birth dates allow you to understand a customer’s age as well as anticipate behaviors around their birthday.

 Customer’s year of birth

 Know where your customers live so you can improve delivery and other in-person service inquiries.